Major Australian Art Gallery Caught Stealing from Independent Australian Artist

 When asked for comment, the Australian artist said “I really couldn’t believe a supposedly reputable gallery and festival would steal my art.
 It was heart wrenching to see my work dedicated to my daughter’s survival in hospital be used in a festival that celebrates mock demon worship, ‘dildo shrines’ and generally the celebration of evil, it was like it was done on purpose”.

 To view the original art work in context you can visit the artists online installation at Salvation.net.au and Beautifulbeaches.com.au and their online gallery at AVAVA.me.
-You can also view the artists creative response to the intellectual property theft here.

 (May be used freely by media and websites.
 Art shown in these images remain the intellectual property of the artist KJ Halliday)